-You are responsible for your flight arrangements to Madrid and from Santiago at the end of the program.
-This means you will need to book a flight leaving from the US on May 28 to arrive in Spain May 29.
-Students will take a taxi to the hotel in Madrid.
-Information will be discussed in the 1 credit pre-course.
+You are responsible for your flight arrangements to and from Santiago.
+We will meet in the Santiago airport the afternoon of May 23.
+This means you will need to book a flight leaving from the US the night before (May 22).
+Our program will provide transportation from the airport to the hotel.
+Your professor will notify you of where and when the group will meet in the airport.
+Students arriving in the morning will have to take a taxi to the hotel - please notify your professor.
 Students must provide the Program Director with a copy of their flight schedules.
-After your hotel stay in Madrid, a bus will take the group to Leon, where you will begin to talk the Camino.